AshleySanders/AmericanCorrespondence/README.md

 ### Projects Developed with These Sources
 <ol>
-  <li><a href="https://asandersgarcia.humspace.ucla.edu/courses/earlyamhistory/">"Unheard Voices of Early American History,"</a> a collaborative research project completed in a 10-week quarter with the above mentioned undergraduate students in Fall 2019.</li>
+  <li><a href="https://asandersgarcia.humspace.ucla.edu/courses/earlyamhistory/">"Unheard Voices of Early American History,"</a> a site that hosts collaborative research projects completed in 10-week quarters with the above mentioned undergraduate students in Fall 2019 and Winter 2020.</li>
 </ol>